 The OCVE has recognized three primary challenges concerning the goals for reducing overall traffic crashes resulting in fatalities.
-These challenges include trends of contributory events in relation to specific high crash locations, congestion of transportation systems, and public education of commercial motor vehicle operations.
+These challenges include trends of contributory events in relation to specific high crash locations, increased road usage and congestion of transportation systems, and public education of commercial motor vehicle operations.

 Although the OCVE has a comprehensive commercial motor vehicle safety enforcement program, we have recognized that multiple studies show driver behavior as being a primary factor in commercial motor vehicle related crashes that lead to injuries and fatalities.
-Subsequently, the OCVE has responded with increased traffic enforcement efforts that have focused on moving infractions, distracted driving, fatigued driving, and impaired driving through special operations focusing on Level III inspections.
-One of the primary challenges has been to identify specific violations and locations that are contributing to crashes.
-OCVE has utilized a combination of historical knowledge, citizen complaints, and data driven programs such as the Data Driven Approaches to Crime & Traffic Safety (DDACTS), Signal 4 Analytics and Arrive Alive Hot Spot programs to proactively concentrate enforcement efforts on the violations identified in relation to the specific high crash location (e.g., speeding and following too closely on the interstate).
+Subsequently, the OCVE has responded with increased traffic enforcement efforts that have focused on dangerous driving behaviors such as , aggressive and careless driving, distracted driving, fatigued driving, speeding, and impaired driving through special operations incorporating Level III inspections.
+One of the primary challenges has been to identify specific details related to primary violations occurring, such as day of week, date, time, and locations where serious crashes are frequently occurring.
+The OCVE has utilized a combination of historical knowledge, citizen complaints, and data driven programs such as the Data Driven Approaches to Crime & Traffic Safety (DDACTS), Signal 4 Analytics and FHP's Arrive Alive programs to maximize available resources to proactively concentrate enforcement efforts on contributory violations identified in relation to the specific high crash areas (e.g., speeding and following too closely on the interstate).

 The OCVE has continued to observe increased congestion along arterial roadways where most enforcement is conducted.
-One of our primary considerations while conducting roadside enforcement is to ensure the safety of the motoring public, as many motorists have demonstrated they become distracted by police action on the roadside.
+One of our primary considerations while conducting roadside enforcement is to ensure the safety of our members and the motoring public, as many motorists have demonstrated they become distracted by police action on the roadside.

 Particularly in highly urbanized areas, the OCVE has worked with the Department of Transportation to construct roadside pull-off areas along the interstate.
 Additionally, members have historically been instructed to transition traffic stops to safe locations to conduct roadside enforcement.